 This is not the first time researchers have discovered feathers preserved in amber.
-But it is the first time they have observed feathers associated with parts of a dinosaur—in this instance, a section of the tail (near the middle or end) that includes eight vertebrae.
-The anatomical features clearly indicate that the preserved tail belongs to a large group of dinosaurs labeled the coelurosaurs.
+But it is the first time they have observed feathers associated with parts of a dinosaur, in this instance a section of the tail (near the middle or end) that includes eight vertebrae.
+The anatomical features clearly indicates that the preserved tail belongs to a large group of dinosaurs labeled the coelurosaurs.

 It goes without saying that this find has already caused quite a bit of a stir because of its important implications for evolutionary and creation models for bird origins.

 For many in the scientific community this discovery further affirms the evolutionary link between birds and dinosaurs, with feathered dinosaurs viewed as transitional intermediates.
 Along these lines, the researchers describe the dinosaur feathers preserved in amber as transitional, noting that the feather’s central shaft (rachis) is poorly defined.
 On this basis, the researchers argue that the rachis was a late-appearing feature in feathers, forming when the barbs of the feather fused together.

 As an old-earth creationist, I’m skeptical about the evolutionary account that has birds evolving from theropods.
 In fact, this latest discovery only adds to my skepticism.